Glycogen Storage Disease in Children

-Glycogen buildup can hurt the liver and muscles.
+Glycogen buildup can hurt the liver, the heart, the neurologic system, and muscles.
 This can create other problems if your child has certain types of GSD, such as:

-- Type III.
-This can cause harmless (benign) tumors in the liver.
+Type I. This can cause arthritis, dental problems, inflammatory bowel disease, recurring infections, and harmless (benign) tumors in the liver.

 - Type IV.
 Over time, this can cause scarring (cirrhosis) of the liver.
 This disease leads to liver failure.

 Severe illness may lead to liver cirrhosis and cardiomyopathy.
 These may need supportive treatment as the symptoms get worse.
 Your child may need a liver transplant if they have severe liver disease.

 What can I do to prevent glycogen storage disease in my child?